 Jon Weinel: Transcendent Sonic Mimesis: From Mayan Pyramids to 21st Century Scandinavian Forest Trance

 22 COUNTRIES SO FAR REPRESENTED!

-PLEASE NOTE: SPECIAL CONFERENCE HOTEL PACKAGE IS AVAILABLE ONLY UNTIL 27 FEB 2017
+PLEASE NOTE: SPECIAL CONFERENCE HOTEL PACKAGE IS NOW ON REQUEST

 Click for details.

-NOTE: SPECIAL CONFERENCE HOTEL PACKAGE - ONLY 20 ROOMS LEFT, BOOK BY 27 FEB
+NOTE: SPECIAL CONFERENCE HOTEL PACKAGE ON REQUEST ONLY

 Click for details and schedule.